Last Updated | October 10, 2022

 Team location also affects the cost of developing a telemedicine app.

-Let’s find out the price of telemedicine apps in regions with most app development startups.
+Let’s find out the price of telemedicine apps in regions with the most app development startups.

 - Average cost in South Asia is $45,000